 Like says Tanmay, I would like to see The Naked Truth taking a stand like its tagline, and thus, making use of this bold identity to achieve what it is after.
 Let’s be Bold.

 Our next up will be The Honest Beings…because yes, they exist.
 While Facebook Instant Article is already adding worth to the handful reading experience, our next focus is to figure out Google AMP and configure it into our website.

 We will keep working on defining the UI and UX in the most better ways we could ever imagine during the late night storming sessions while listening to Rock or Bollywood, and yes, a mobile app is completely on our mind.
-They say it’s an era of Mobile First, to the surprise, our 75-80% readers come from the Mobile, to be precise, maximum readers account from the United States, India stands on the third, to be more precise, maximum users have their hands on Android.
+They say it’s an era of Mobile First, to the surprise, our 75-80% readers come from the Mobile, to be precise, maximum readers account from the United States, India stands on the third as of now, to be more precise, maximum users have their hands on Android.
 Apple (iOS), what’s up, bro?

 Trust us, content is the next incoming disruption (no jokes, we’re serious) on the internet and we are not going to leave any space in any way and every way come what may, trust us.
 Without the appreciation, motivation, feedback, and all that criticism, this couldn’t have been possible ever.
 Every reader is our moving force.
 Thank you, one and all.
 Keep reading and sharing the stories, and please don’t forget to look forward to The Honest Beings.

 Well, a few already have an idea about The Honest Beings (of course, that already counts our teammates), let me tell you something new, the next to next up will be, let me give a pen name: Shorts.